 Some breeders are very particular about where their puppies go.

 There are some breeders that will only let puppies go to homes where they will be fed a raw food diet or vice versa.

-Some breeders may want a dog to go home that has no kids, a fenced yard, a house vs. an apartment.
+Some breeders may want a dog to go home that has no kids, a fenced yard, or a house vs. an apartment.

 The list could go on forever.